-Applications for the Community Leadership Program are currently being accepted until Dec.
-21, 2017
+Applications for the Community Leadership Program are currently being accepted until Jan.
+31, 2018. *Deadline has been extended.

 Current grantees and alumni of U.S. government (USG) sponsored exchange programs, with ideas for creative community and volunteer-based outreach projects in Canada, are encouraged to apply for the Community Leadership Program (CLP) grant (value of up to $8,000).

 The CLP is co-sponsored by the U.S. Embassy in Canada and Fulbright Canada who are both mandated to foster mutual cultural understanding between the people of the United States of America and the people of Canada.
 Our alumni are leaders in their fields and communities and, through supporting them as they conduct outreach and demonstrate leadership on key community issues (e.g. social justice issues), mutual understanding and positive change are further promoted.
 Some examples of projects could include: training programs on entrepreneurship or financial literacy, educational workshops for youth (e.g. engaging girls in STEM fields), literacy projects that support new Canadians; and, community housing, garden, or cultural projects.